 Any part of your car that gets loose or breaks is capable of creating a rattling noise.
 That’s why it’s so difficult determining what might have gone wrong simply with this description.
 To further narrow down the problem, you want to know where the rattle is coming from.

-Thankfully, you can narrow down the options by figuring out if the rattling is coming from under the vehicle, under the hood or inside the car.
+Thankfully, you can narrow down the options by figuring out if the rattling is coming from under the vehicle, under the hood, or inside the car.
 It also helps if you pay attention to when it happens.
-Do you hear the rattle more while accelerating, braking or during idle?
-With this information, you can dig deeper into our possible causes.
+Do you hear the rattle more while accelerating, braking, or during idle?
+With this information, you can dig deeper into the possible causes.

 Causes & Fixes of Rattling Noise Under the Vehicle